 My OhMyDosh review conclusion

+So, is OhMyDosh worthwhile?
 You can certainly make some decent money in the short-term.
 However, after a few weeks, I couldn’t find many new offers on there.
 And from what I can see, the majority of the offers aren’t exclusive to OhMyDosh.
-In fact, I found most of these offers available on Swagbucks, and some paid more and the money would be available sooner (4300 Swagbucks is the equivalent to around £30 in Amazon vouchers).
+In fact, I found most of these offers available on Swagbucks, and some paid more and the money would be available sooner (4300 Swagbucks is equivalent to around £30 in Amazon vouchers).

 This is certainly a site worth considering but only expect to earn a decent amount every few months or so.
 You must also be prepared for some of the offers not to pay-out.
 I know we shouldn’t, but I have come to terms with accepting it now.